 Leishen Energy Holding Co., Ltd. ("Leishen Cayman") was incorporated under the laws of Cayman Islands as an exempted company with limited liability on October 19, 2022.
-As a holding company with no material operations of its own, Leishen Cayman conducts substantially all of the operations through its operating subsidiaries (collectively, the "Company") in the People's Republic of China ("PRC" or "China").
+As a holding company with no material operations, Leishen Cayman conducts substantially all of the operations through its operating subsidiaries (collectively, the "Company") in the People's Republic of China ("PRC" or "China").
 The Company is a provider of clean-energy equipment and integrated solutions to the oil and gas industry, with a commitment to providing customers high-performance, safe and cost-effective energy solutions.
 The Company's major businesses segments include (i) clean-energy equipment; (ii) oil and gas engineering technical services; (iii) new energy production and operation; and (iv) digitalization and integration equipment.
-The Company's key customers include leading enterprises in the PRC in the oil and gas energy industry and its business operations have expanded beyond the PRC to the Middle East, Central Asia, and Southeast Asia.
-At present, the Company holds 70 invention and utility model patents and 5 software copyrights.